fknittel/python-fdsend/Home.markdown

 #Requirements#

 Python >= 2.2 is required, as is SCM_RIGHTS support on AF_UNIX sockets.
 Only Linux has been tested.
+Setuptools is required for automatic unit test runs at build-time.

 #Installation#